Dalbello

-Lisa Dal Bello (born 22 May 1959), also known as Dalbello, is a Canadian musician.
+Lisa Concetta Dal Bello (born 22 May 1959), also known as Dalbello, is a Canadian singer and songwriter.
 She released three albums in the pop and pop/rock genre in her late teens, from 1977 through 1981 under her full name.
 In 1984, she re-emerged as Dalbello, with an edgier brand of alternative rock.

 Early life

-Born to Italian and British parents, Dalbello grew up in Weston, Toronto, and then with her family moved to Vaughan.
+Born to Italian and British parents, Dalbello grew up in Weston, Toronto, Ontario, and then with her family moved to Vaughan, Ontario.
 At age 11, she began playing guitar and writing her own songs, performing at the Mariposa Folk Festival and the Fiddlers' Green club in Toronto.
 The first song she wrote was reportedly a protest song called "Oh, Why?"

 Lying about her age, at 13 she joined a government-sponsored educational music program, Summer Sounds '71, which auditioned students at various southern Ontario middle and high schools, with the objective of selecting 30 singers, songwriters, musicians and performers who would receive the opportunity to spend the first month north of the city of Toronto at a summer camp.
 The students would collaborate creatively, forming small music groups and bands for which they rehearsed and built a full show that toured and performed at various events throughout Ontario for the second month.